buuug7/soup-hub-service/README.md

 # soup hub service

-An application where collect and share awesome soups. this repository is the service/backend of the soup hub. use node [nest](https://github.com/nestjs/nest) as framework
+An application where collect and share awesome soups. this repository is the service/backend of the soup hub. use node [nest](https://github.com/nestjs/nest) framework

 ## usage